FofanovLab/mtsv_tools/README.md

 [![Anaconda-Server Badge](https://anaconda.org/bioconda/mtsv-tools/badges/installer/conda.svg)](https://conda.anaconda.org/bioconda)
 # mtsv-tools

 mtsv-tools is a suite of core metagenomic binning and analysis tools.
-It attempts to accurately identify which species are present in a given DNA sample.
+It performs taxonomic classification of metagenomic sequencing reads.
 It assumes that read fragments in samples will be in a "shotgun" or short read format, typically ~50-200 bases in length.

 ## Installation
 conda install mtsv-tools -c bioconda